nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. The model is then updated such that the *filtered* list only displays patients whose details match the query arguments of that prefix

+#### Appointment Date (`/appton`)

+Getting the list of patients with an appointment on the query date involves the following steps:
+1. Prefix `/appton` is matched using an instance of `GetCommandParser`
+2. A new `GetAppointmentByDateCommandParser` instance is created and parses the user input (specifically the date inputted)
+3. A `GetAppointmentByDateCommand` instance containing the date of the appointment is created and returned
+4. The `GetAppointmentByDateCommand` is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
+5. The model is updated such that the *filtered* list only displays patients who have an appointment on the specified date.

+To ease the parsing of date inputs using `LocalDate`, we have standardized the input query to be in the format of `dd-MM-yyyy`.

+#### Past appointments of a patient (`/appt`)

+Getting the past appointments of a patient involves the following steps:
+1. Prefix `/appt` is matched using an instance of `GetCommandParser`
+2. A new `GetPastAppointmentCommandParser` instance is created and parses the user input (specifically the index inputted)
+3. A `GetPastAppointmentCommand` instance containing the index of the patient to be updated is created and returned
+4. The `GetPastAppointmentCommand` is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
+5. The list of `PastAppointment` will then be displayed in the `ResultDisplay`

-#### Floor Number (/fn)
+#### Floor Number (`/fn`)

 Getting the list of patients in the query floor number involves the following steps:
-1. prefix "/fn" is matched in `GetCommandParser` class
+1. Prefix `/fn` is matched in `GetCommandParser` class
-2. a new `GetFloorNumberCommandParser` instance is created and parses the user input
+2. A new `GetFloorNumberCommandParser` instance is created and parses the user input
-3. a `GetFloorNumberCommand` instance is returned
+3. A `GetFloorNumberCommand` instance is returned
-4. the model is updated such that the *filtered* list only displays patients who are on the query floor number
+4. The model is updated such that the *filtered* list only displays patients who are on the query floor number

 Strict restrictions are placed to prevent querying and parsing of invalid floor numbers.
 Invalid floor numbers include floor numbers less than 1, negative numbers and characters or strings.

-#### Hospital Wing (/hw)
+#### Hospital Wing (`/hw`)

 Getting the list of patients in the query hospital wing involves the following steps:
-1. prefix "/hw" is matched in `GetCommandParser` class
+1. Prefix `/hw` is matched in `GetCommandParser` class
-2. a new `GetHospitalWingCommandParser` instance is created and parses the user input
+2. A new `GetHospitalWingCommandParser` instance is created and parses the user input
-3. a `GetHospitalWingCommand` instance is returned
+3. A `GetHospitalWingCommand` instance is returned
-4. the model is updated such that the *filtered* list only displays patients who are in the query hospital wing
+4. The model is updated such that the *filtered* list only displays patients who are in the query hospital wing

 Strict restrictions are placed to prevent too many varieties of hospital wings.
 Hospital wings only accepts the following values (case-insensitive) `south` `north` `east` `west` as valid inputs.

+#### Long Term Medication (`/m`)

+Getting the list of patients who are taking the query long term medication involves the following steps:
+1. Prefix `/m` is matched in `GetCommandParser` class
+2. A new `GetMedicationCommandParser` instance is created and parses the user input
+3. A `GetMedicationCommand` instance is returned
+4. The model is updated such that the *filtered* list only displays patients who are taking the query long term medication

+Medication name searches are case-insensitive.
+Each search requires a full-word match.
+For example, searching for `paracet` will only return patients with long-term medication name `paracet`, and **not** `paracetamol`.

+#### Name (`/n`)

+Getting the list of patients whose name contains the query name involves the following steps:
+1. Prefix `/n` is matched in `GetCommandParser` class
+2. A new `GetNameCommandParser` instance is created and parses the user input
+3. A `GetNameCommand` instance is returned
+4. The model is updated such that the *filtered* list only displays patients whose name contains the query name

+Name searches are case-insensitive.
+Each search requires a full-word match.
+For example, searching for `john` will only return patients with name `John`, and **not** `Johnson`.

-#### Next of Kin (/nok)
+#### Next of Kin (`/nok`)

 Getting the information of the next of kin of the list of query patient names involves the following steps:
-1. prefix "/nok" is matched in `GetCommandParser` class
+1. Prefix `/nok` is matched in `GetCommandParser` class
-2. a new `GetNextOfKinCommandParser` instance is created and parses the user input
+2. A new `GetNextOfKinCommandParser` instance is created and parses the user input
-3. a `GetNextOfKinCommand` instance is returned
+3. A `GetNextOfKinCommand` instance is returned
-4. the model is updated such that the *filtered* list only displays queried patients' next of kin details
+4. The model is updated such that the *filtered* list only displays queried patients' next of kin details

 Details of the next of kin include the name, relationship to patient and phone number.

+#### Patient type (`/inp` & `/outp`)

+Getting the list of inpatients and outpatients involves the following steps:
+1. Prefix `/inp` or `/outp` is matched using an instance of `GetCommandParser`
+2. The respective `GetInpatientCommand` or `GetOutpatientCommand` instance is created and returned
+3. The model is updated such that the *filtered* list only displays inpatients or outpatients

+If additional parameters are inputted (e.g. `get /inp hello world`), the extra parameters will be ignored, similar to how `help`, `list`, `exit` and `clear` are executed.

-#### Ward Number (/wn)
+#### Ward Number (`/wn`)

 Getting the list of patients in the query ward number involves the following steps:
-1. prefix "/wn" is matched in `GetCommandParser` class
+1. Prefix `/wn` is matched in `GetCommandParser` class
-2. a new `GetWardNumberCommandParser` instance is created and parses the user input
+2. A new `GetWardNumberCommandParser` instance is created and parses the user input
-3. a `GetWardNumberCommand` instance is returned
+3. A `GetWardNumberCommand` instance is returned
-4. the model is updated such that the *filtered* list only displays patients who are in the query ward number
+4. The model is updated such that the *filtered* list only displays patients who are in the query ward number

 Strict restrictions are placed to prevent too many varieties of ward number inputs.
 This way the regex for searching for ward numbers is simplified.
 Due to differing places having different ways of numbering their ward numbers, we have standardised it to be in the format of `Uppercase Alphabet` + `3 Numbers`.
 For example, `A123`, `B241`, `C005`, etc.

-#### Appointment Date (/appton)

-Getting the list of patients in th query appointment date involves the following steps:
-1. prefix "/appton" is matched in `GetCommandParser` class
-2. a new `GetAppointmentByDateCommandParser` instance is created and parsers the user input
-3. a `GetAppointmentByDateCommand` instance is returned
-4. the model is updated such that the *filtered* list only displays patients who have the same query appointment date

-To ease the parsing of date inputs, we have standardized the input query to be in the format of `dd-MM-yyyy`.

-#### Patient type (`/inp` & `/outp`)

-Getting the list of inpatients and outpatients involves the following steps:
-1. prefix `/inp` or `/outp` is matched using an instance of `GetCommandParser`
-2. the respective `GetInpatientCommand` or `GetOutpatientCommand` instance is created and returned
-3. the model is updated such that the *filtered* list only displays inpatients or outpatients

-If additional parameters are inputted (e.g. `get /inp hello world`), the extra parameters will be ignored, similar to how `help`, `list`, `exit` and `clear` are executed.

-#### Getting the past appointments of a patient (`/appt`)

-Getting the past appointments of a patient involves the following steps:
-1. prefix `/appt` is matched using an instance of `GetCommandParser`
-2. a new `GetPastAppointmentCommandParser` instance is created and parses the user input (specifically the index inputted)
-3. a `GetPastAppointmentCommand` instance containing the index of the patient to be updated is created and returned
-4. the `GetPastAppointmentCommand` is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
-5. The list of `PastAppointment` will then be displayed in the `ResultDisplay`

-#### Getting patients with an appointment on a specified date (`get /appton`)

-Getting patients with an appointment on a specified date involves the following steps:
-1. prefix `/appton` is matched using an instance of `GetCommandParser`
-2. a new `GetAppointmentByDateCommandParser` instance is created and parses the user input (specifically the date inputted)
-3. a `GetAppointmentByDateCommand` instance containing the date of the appointment is created and returned
-4. the `GetAppointmentByDateCommand` is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
-5. the model is updated such that the *filtered* list only displays patients who have an appointment on the specified date.

-The date inputted is parsed using `LocalDate`
+If the user tries to query for a ward number of incorrect format, the search will still proceed, but no patients will be displayed.

 ### New Add Command

-The new `Add` Command incorporates support for the necessary fields for a patient, namely they are the: `NextOfKin`, `PatientType`,`HospitalWing`, `FloorNumber`, `WardNumber` and `Medications` fields.
+The new `Add` Command incorporates support for the necessary fields for a patient, namely the: `NextOfKin`, `PatientType`,`HospitalWing`, `FloorNumber`, `WardNumber` and `Medications` fields.
 The new command still follows the flow of the old command, as illustrated in the Activity Diagram below.